USB 3.2 SSD Round-up Comparing Crucial X9, Kingston XS2000, Orico C10, Samsung T7 & Sandisk Extreme V2

 Benchmark tests were carried out on Nodesoft’s DiskBench to compare read and write speeds between different USB 3.2 SSDs on a 2018 15-inch MacBook Pro.
 The port being used supports Thunderbolt 3 with USB 3.2 Gen 2×1 (10Gbps) compatibility.
 Our test files comprised 40GB of MPEG-4 movies and 10GB of JPEG photos.

-Three types of drives based on NVMe-, SATA- and UFD-based SSDs were tested.
-They belong to either of the first two categories.
-All the NVMe-based models are based on ASMedia ASM2362 USB-to-PCIe x2 bridge with support for USB 3.2 Gen 2×1 (10Gbps).
-Kingston XS2000, in contrast, employs Silicon Motion SM2320 single-chip USB 3.2 Gen 2×2 solution that eliminates the need for a discrete bridge controller in order to reduce cost and size.
+Two types of drives based on NVMe- and UFD-based SSDs were tested.
+Samsung T7, Sandisk Extreme V2 – the NVMe-based models – are based on ASMedia ASM2362 USB-to-PCIe x2 bridge with support for USB 3.2 Gen 2×1 (10Gbps).
+Kingston XS2000 and Crucial X9 Pro, in contrast, employ Silicon Motion SM2320 single-chip USB 3.2 Gen 2×2 solution that eliminates the need for a discrete bridge controller in order to reduce cost and size.
 Hence, said SSD is classified as UFD, short for USB Flash Drive.

 It’s worth emphasizing Gen 2×2 (20Gbps) ports aren’t commonly found on PCs.
 So, you might not be able to enjoy the performance boost of an SSD that supports the dual-lane USB 3.2 mode unless your PC comes with such a port.
 Likewise, if your PC only provides Gen 1 (5Gbps), those ports would also become a bottleneck when paired with any NVMe-based Gen 2×1 (10Gbps) portable SSDs.
+Lastly, almost no one is selling external drives that are still based on SATA-based SSDs.
+We see no reasons to include last generation portable SSDs such as Samsung T5 and Sandisk Extreme V1 in the benchmark.

 SLC Cache Stress Test